MegaMek/megamek/megamek/docs/editor-readme.txt

         geyser: 1-3; 1 is dormant, 2 is active, 3 is a magma vent
         magma: 1-2; 1 is crust, 2 is liquid
         jungle: 1-3; as woods
-        mud: 1-2; normal/deep
-        rapids: 1
+        mud: 1
+        rapids: 1-2; 1 for rapids, 2 for torrents (does not include water flow)
         sand: 1
-        snow: 1
+        snow: 1-2; 1 for thin snow, 2 for deep snow
         tundra: 1
+        fields: 1; for planted fields
+        industrial: 1+; level indicates the height of the heavy industrial terrain
         impassable: 1; this prevents units entering or deploying, e.g. for underground
         elevator: (any); each exit corresponds to a die roll it will move on, and the terrain level is the new elevation after it moves.

-    Future additions may include ice, as well as some of the terrain present in the Maximum Tech sourcebook (jungle, magma, etc.)

 The board file format is plain text.
 You will probably not need to edit the board files by hand.
 This refrence is just for creating a different editor.